sciensoft/hateoas/README.md

 Learn more about RESTful API <a href="https://restfulapi.net/" target="_blank">here</a> and Lambda Expressions <a href="https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/statements-expressions-operators/lambda-expressions" target="_blank">here</a>.

 ## Get Started

-Sciensoft.Hateoas can be installed using [Nuget](https://www.nuget.org/packages/Sciensoft.Hateoas/) package manager or `dotnet` CLI.
+Sciensoft.Hateoas can be installed using <a href="https://www.nuget.org/packages/Sciensoft.Hateoas/" target="_blank">Nuget</a> package manager or `dotnet` CLI.

 ```
 Install Sciensoft.Hateoas